-1 In these articles:

-"the Act" means the Companies Act 1985;

-"address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail address or a text message number in each case registered with the Charity;

-"the Charity" means the company intended to be regulated by these articles;

-"clear days" in relation to the period of a notice means a period excluding:

-- the day when the notice is given or deemed to be given; and - the day for which it is given or on which it is to take effect;

-"the Commission" means the Charity Commissioners for England and Wales;

-"the memorandum" means the memorandum of association of the Charity;
+- 2. In these Articles: - "Act" means the Companies Act 1985; - "address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail address or a text message number in each case registered with the Charity; - "Advisory Council" means the council appointed by the Advisory Members as set out in paragraph 23; - "Advisory Director" means the Director appointed by the Advisory Council as set out in paragraph 36; - "Advisory Member" means any Member designated as an advisory member in the Register of Members from time to time; - "Articles" means the Articles of Association of the Charity; - "Associate Member" means any Member designated as an associate member in the Register of Members from time to time; - "Charity" means the company intended to be regulated by these Articles; - "clear days" in relation to the period of a notice means a period excluding: - the day when the notice is given or deemed to be given; and - the day for which it is given or on which it is to take effect; - "Commission" means the Charity Commissioners for England and Wales; - "Directors" means the directors of the Charity.
+The directors are charity trustees as defined by Section 97 of the Charities Act 1993; - "Members" means the members of the Charity as entered in the Register of Members of the Charity from time to time and "Member" means any one such member; - "Memorandum" means the Memorandum of Association of the Charity;

-"officers" includes the Directors and the secretary;
+"Officers" includes the Directors and the secretary;

-"the seal" means the common seal of the Charity if it has one;
+"Seal" means the common seal of the Charity if it has one;

-"secretary" means the secretary of the Charity or any other person appointed to perform the duties of the secretary of the Charity, including a joint, assistant or deputy secretary;
+"Secretary" means the secretary of the Charity or any other person appointed to perform the duties of the secretary of the Charity, including a joint, assistant or deputy secretary;